946923759/replicant/syntax.md

 | ~1 | Checks if bitflag 1 in the integer is FALSE. |

 ## jmp
+Jumps to a label.
+Argument 1 is the label to jump to, obviously.

 Internally, all jump commands are converted to condjumps with "TRUE" as the variable to check.